December 20th, 2017 Google Update:

 For SEOs, this is great news.
 It means we have more room to pack targeted keywords and descriptive text into our meta tags!

-According to The SEM Post, which broke the news in early May, 2016, displayed meta titles are now 10-15 characters longer than than before, which allows you to fit in 2-4 more words.
+According to The SEM Post, displayed meta titles are now 10-15 characters longer than than before, which allows you to fit in 2-4 more words.
 Meta descriptions are widened on the first line to 100 characters, but the second line is getting truncated halfway through–which means that description length remains unchanged for now.

 Here are the rough guidelines: